-Why not also use this time a “mock-up” for your florals for the weddings and ask your florist if you can purchase them and take them with you to the shoot?
+Why not also use this time for a “mock-up” of your florals for the weddings and ask your florist if you can purchase them and take them with you to the shoot?
 Or you can also DIY your wedding bouquet if you are feeling crafty!

 If you were looking for something fun and decided on a laid-back studio or even in your own home, add fun props!
 Like you can “pretend” or “actually” bake something together.
 Get messy.
 Have fun!

 Let’s say your vibe is more formal, and you’d like to be in dresses and formal outfits; you can also do this!
 Consider a bigger area or a studio so that your photographer can get also get a full shot to capture your whole dress and all its magnanimous beauty!

 Balloons are also such a great and affordable addition!
 Great props for street and outdoor shots!